Rohan Bopanna: 1997: First Junior Title

-1998-1999: Last Junior Tournaments and Early Senior Career
+1998-99: Last Junior Tournaments and Turning Professional

 Bopanna started the year by winning Indian ITF Junior Tournament 1 with Bhatt Ravikiran.
 In the next tournament which was Indian ITF Junior Tournament 2, they were top seeds but got ousted by Saif Ali and Vijay Kannan in first round.
-He retired in Quarter-finals of singles to Vijay Kannan in first set.
-At Namangan International Junior Tournament, he lost in first round to Sergei Pozdnev in straight sets, he was top seed in doubles with Denis Surotin where easily won their first round in straight sets but lost in Quarter-finals.
-He again had a first round exit in singles at 18th Tashkent International Junior Tournament where he lost to 8th seeded Denis Kurmatov in straight sets but reached semi-finals of doubles with Sergei Pozdnev where they lost to 2nd seeds in straight sets.
-He then again reached semi-finals of EA-Generali-Cup with Bhatt Ravikiran where they again lost to 2nd seeds in straight sets.
-But his bad form in the singles continued as be failed to qualify for main draw after losing to Andreas Reinsprecht in 2nd round after receiving bye in first round as he was seeded 3rd.
+He retired in quarterfinals of singles to Vijay Kannan in first set.
+At Namangan International Junior Tournament, he lost in first round to Sergei Pozdnev in straight sets, he was top seed in doubles with Denis Surotin where easily won their first round in straight sets but lost in quarterfinals.
+He again had a first round exit in singles at 18th Tashkent International Junior Tournament where he lost to 8th seeded Denis Kurmatov in straight sets but reached semifinals of doubles with Sergei Pozdnev where they lost to 2nd seeds in straight sets.
+He then again reached semifinals of EA-Generali-Cup with Bhatt Ravikiran where they again lost to 2nd seeds in straight sets.
+But his bad form in the singles continued as be failed to qualify for main draw after losing to Andreas Reinsprecht in second round after receiving bye in first round as he was seeded 3rd.

-He again reached semi-finals with Bhatt Ravikiran at ITF Frankfurt Championships where they lost in straight sets.
-This was his 3rd consecutive semi-final appearance in doubles.
+He again reached semifinals with Bhatt Ravikiran at ITF Frankfurt Championships where they lost in straight sets.
+This was his third consecutive semifinal appearance in doubles.
 He lost to David Sanger in straight sets in final qualifier round of LTA International Junior Championships.
 But still received entry in main draw as a lucky loser but his luck didn't continued as he lost to Ignacio Gonzalez-King in straight sets of first round.
 He entered 42nd Van Keeken Tournament where he lost in singles to Julien Cassaigne in straight sets.
-In the doubles he was seeded 4th with Bhatt Ravikiran where they lost in Quarter-finals to Jonas Froberg and Alexander Hartman in straight sets.
+In the doubles he was seeded 4th with Bhatt Ravikiran where they lost in quarterfinals to Jonas Froberg and Alexander Hartman in straight sets.
 This was Bopanna's junior Career's last tournament he entered.

 Bopanna had a very poor performances in early phase of his senior career.
 He managed to reach finals of India 2 Masters week 2 with Kedar Shah where they lost in straight sets.
-Many times his singles campaign ended in qualifying rounds and doubles in Quarter-finals.
+Many times his singles campaign ended in qualifying rounds and doubles in quarterfinals.

-He ended the 20th century at Jaipur Challenger where he lost to top seed Paradorn Srichaphan in straight sets in first round and in doubles he reached Quarter-finals with Rishi Sridhar where they lost to 3rd seeds Slovaks Martin Hromec and Vladimir Platenik in a thrilling match 6-7,7-6,6-7.
+He ended the 20th century at Jaipur Challenger where he lost to top seed Paradorn Srichaphan in straight sets in first round and in doubles he reached quarterfinals with Rishi Sridhar where they lost to 3rd seeds Slovaks Martin Hromec and Vladimir Platenik in a thrilling match 6-7,7-6,6-7.